candeladd/Methods-Tools_ProjectFall2015/README.md

 We have  Arduino Unit tests to test to serial ports and input pins under 'Test_Cases'.
-We have the dxf files for the laser cutter under 'Acrylic_Arm_Build/DXF_Laser_ready_files' We have videos which contain testing videos under 'Videos'
+We have the dxf files for the laser cutter under 'Acrylic_Arm_Build/DXF_Laser_ready_files' We have videos which contain testing videos under 'Videos' Final pdf submission is titled RobotArm_Part6.pdf - when viewing the  RobotArm_Part6.pdf the viewer should click the raw button in the right hand corner above the pdf.
+This will cause the pdf to download which will make all links provided in the pdf clickable.